 The .280 Remington is somewhat less common, but still pretty easy to find with Barnes, Federal, Hornady, Nosler, Remington, and Winchester all producing good quality .280 Remington hunting factory ammo.

-The relatively new .280 AI is nowhere near as common as the other two and at this point, only Nosler and Hornady make .280 Ackley Improved factory ammo.
+The relatively new .280 AI is nowhere near as common as the 270 or 7mm Rem Mag.
+At this point, only Federal, Nosler, and Hornady make .280 Ackley Improved factory ammo.
 For this reason, the .280 AI is best suited for handloading.
 It’s now possible to buy .280 AI brass (Nosler brass is a particularly good choice), but you can also make your own by fireforming .280 Remington brass.

 Additionally, it’s possible to safely (and often relatively accurately) fire .280 Remington ammo in a .280 AI rifle.
 However, the brass is then fireformed to .280 AI after doing so, which is yet another reason why it’s a good idea to handload if you like the .280 AI.

 Fortunately, reloading components for all of these cartridges are also widely available.
 Since the .280, .280 AI, and 7mm Rem Mag use the very popular .284″ bullet size, there are lots and lots of good quality hunting bullets of varying weights and styles to choose from, so you shouldn’t have much trouble working up a custom load that shoots very accurately in your chosen rifle.
-Though only a few cartridges (like the 270 WSM and .270 Weatherby) use .277″ bullets, the fact that the .270 itself is so popular means there’s also a decent amount of quality bullets to choose from for that cartridge as well.
+Though only a few cartridges (like the 270 WSM, .270 Weatherby, and 6.8 Remington SPC) use .277″ bullets, the fact that the .270 itself is so popular means there’s also a decent amount of quality bullets to choose from for that cartridge as well.

 Regardless of the cartridge you choose, you’ll have a gigantic bullet selection consisting of virtually every major style of bullet to choose from like the Barnes TTSX, Berger VLD, the Hornady ELD-X, GMX, InterBond, InterLock, and SST, the Nosler AccuBond, AccuBond Long Range, Ballistic Tip, E-Tip, and Partition, the Remington Core Lokt, the Swift Scirocco and A-Frame, and the Winchester Power Point (just to name a few).